jez/pandoc-sidenote/README.md

 > Convert Pandoc Markdown-style footnotes into sidenotes

-This is a simple Pandoc filter to convert footnotes into a format that can be consumed by [Tufte CSS].
+This is a simple [Pandoc filter] to convert footnotes into a format that can be consumed by [Tufte CSS].
+On the whole, this project weighs in at well under 100 lines of code.
+Check out [Main.hs](src/Main.hs) if you're curious how it works.

+It's used by calling `pandoc --filter pandoc-sidenote`.
+To see it in action, see [Tufte Pandoc CSS], a project which uses it.
+In particular, take a look at the Makefile included in that project.

 ## Installation